istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 ## Deprecations

 - **Deprecated** the in-cluster Operator.
 Please check out our dedicated blog post for more details on the change.

 ## Traffic Management

-- **Updated** `istio-cni` config map to only expose environment vars that are user-configurable.
+- **Updated** `istio-cni` config map to only expose environment variables that are user-configurable.

 - **Added** support for proxying `100 Continue` headers.
 This can be disabled by setting `ENABLE_100_CONTINUE_HEADERS` to `false`.